k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/04_source_data_metrics.md

 This plugin scans the data of the data sample in order to calculate various data quality metrics.
 These metrics can then be used for masking and synthetic data generation.

 * **Data Sample Size** — the actual number of values in a column of the data sample.
   * The data sample is retrieved per the Catalog settings.
-For example, the default sample size is 10% of the table size, with minimum 100 and maximum 500.
-However, the actual data sample size can vary, based on the table size.
+For example, the default sample size is 10% of the table size, with a minimum of 100 and a maximum of 500.
+However, the actual size of the data sample can vary depending on the table size.
 * **Distinct Values** — the count of distinct values per column in the data sample.
   * This parameter helps to assess the variety or uniqueness of data within a column.
   * In addition, it can help to validate whether the data values are within an acceptable or predefined range.
-For example, if a column is expected to store binary values (Yes/No or true/false), the presence of more distinct values might indicate data quality issues.
+For example, if a column is expected to store binary values (Yes/No or true/false), the presence of additional distinct values may indicate data quality issues.
-  * A high number of distinct values in a column where fewer unique entries are expected may indicate potential data anomalies, typos, or other errors.
+  * A high number of distinct values in a column, where fewer unique entries are expected, may indicate potential data anomalies, typographical errors, or other issues.
   * This calculation is performed for alphanumeric and numeric fields (strings, integers and real numbers).
-* **Minimum Value**, **Maximum Value**, **Average** and **Standard Deviation** are basic statistical calculations performed on numeric or date columns in the data sample.
+* **Minimum Value**, **Maximum Value**, **Average**, and **Standard Deviation** are basic statistical calculations performed on numeric or date columns in the data sample.
-  * Establishing the existing range of values in the data can help to verify whether these values fall within expected or acceptable limits.
-This can help to reveal potential errors, such as outliers or incorrect data entries (e.g., a negative age value).
+  * Establishing the existing range of values in the data can assist in verifying whether these values fall within expected or acceptable limits.
+This can help reveal potential errors, such as outliers or incorrect data entries (e.g., a negative age value).
   * Understanding the range of values helps to ensure consistency across similar datasets.
 It can also support business decisions-making by providing insights into variability and distribution.
   * As part of basic descriptive statistics, these metrics offer an initial glimpse into data distribution and can serve as a precursor to more advanced statistical analyses.
 * **Null Percentage** — the percentage of null values per column.